desmos-labs/introduction/readme.md

 The minting method of Phanero can be changed by on-chain governance of Desmos.

+## Initial distribution of Desmos

+On most of the PoS blockchains, the distribution of ownership of stakes has a direct impact on the degree of decentralization.
+We plan to improve the decentralization of initial distribution of Desmos to provide a fairer chance for different people to participate through financial capital and sweat capital while ensure the security level of chain.

 ## Organization and projects

 ### Forbole Limited

 Forbole Limited (“Forbole”) is a for-profit company limited incorporated in Hong Kong in Oct 2017.
 The main businesses of Forbole will be technology solution service and digital asset management.
-Forbole is the team to build Desmos and Big Dipper.
+Forbole is the team to initiate Desmos and Big Dipper.

 ### Big Dipper